Gluten-free Guilt-free Oat-Banana Pancakes!

 Stir a few moments as the liquid becomes transparent and the fruit sauce thickens.

 Add a bit of Maple Syrup, if you think it needs it.
 Careful not to make this too sweet.
 Fruit can be sweet enough.

-It always helps having a great (and super cute) customer ready to say "Hmmmm!
+It always helps to have a great (and super cute) raving fan ready to say "Hmmmm!
 These are the best pancakes I've ever had!"
 And mean it!

 We love, love, LOVE to read your comments!
 Please let us know if you like healthy recipes like these so I can keep 'em coming.

 With love and gratitude,